What Is Circadian Rhythm and How Do I Know Mine Is Working?

 If your current work schedule requires you to work through the night and then sleep during the day, your sleep-wake cycle is at constant odds with your circadian rhythm.
 This can make it difficult to fall asleep easily.
 And it likely makes it tough to stay alert when you need to.

-These are just a couple examples of how your circadian rhythm can get off kilter.
+These are just a couple of examples of how your circadian rhythm can get off-kilter.
 Limiting caffeine after noon, keeping naps short and sweet, staying active during the day, and maintaining a consistent sleep schedule are all additional ways you can help nurture a healthy sleep-wake cycle.